 Smith’s case was initially dismissed.
 The trial judge ruled he was fired because of the possibility a contentious divorce would diminish his work performance and didn’t consider marital-status discrimination.

-By subsequently ruling as they did, however, the New Jersey Supreme Court effectively reversed that stance, saying that, as marital status is a protected class, this protection extends to people in “transition from one state to another.”
+By subsequently ruling as they did, however, the New Jersey Supreme Court effectively reversed that stance.
+In effect, they said since marital status is a protected class, this protection extends to people in “transition from one state to another.”
 In other words, much like you can’t be fired for getting married, you can’t be fired for ending a marriage.

 Related Reading: “My Ex Agreed To Pay Off Shared Debt Then Declared Bankruptcy.”